mauricio-b-mossi/Notes/CSharp/Basics.md

 The main ones are:
 - `type[] name = new type[size];`
 - `type[] name = {};`
-The former, is called array initializaiton expression where the size of the array is the number of elements declared within the `{}`.
+The former, is called array initialization expression where the size of the array is the number of elements declared within the `{}`.

-> Creating an array always preinitializes the elements with default values.
+> Creating an array always preinitialises the elements with default values.
 If the element
 > is a reference type, it is initialized to zero, if it is a value type, it is initialized to
 > the bitwise zeroing of memory.